Comprehensive, Fast Access to Care

-Our stroke telemedicine program uses a mobile ‘robot’ that immediately brings an experienced neurologist to the bedside of patients.
+- A mobile ‘robot’ will immediately bring an experienced neurologist to the bedside of patients.
 Within minutes, the local physician and patient can communicate with the neurologist who can view the patient’s symptoms.
 Medical data, including imaging scans, can also be transmitted, allowing the local physician and neurologist to develop a treatment plan.

+A stroke is a serious medical condition that requires emergency care.
+Act F.A.S.T. and call 9-1-1 right away if you or someone you are with shows any signs of a stroke.
 Acting F.A.S.T. can help stroke patients get the treatments they desperately need.
-The stroke treatments that work best are available only if the stroke is recognized and diagnosed within 3 hours of the first symptoms.
+The stroke treatments that work best are available only if the stroke is recognized and diagnosed within three hours of the first symptoms.
 Stroke patients may not be eligible for these if they don’t arrive at the hospital in time.

 If you think someone may be having a stroke, act F.A.S.T. and do the following: